Every time I hear this song it chokes me up.

 Originally from Scotland, he made the trek to Canada and before he was of legal age, starting working in the coal mines just down the road from where he lived.
 He met Belle, they fell in love, got married and started a family which would eventually include three daughters, one of which happens to be my mother.
 She ended up travelling all the way to England to fall in love, but luckily brought my father back to Canada, where we were able to spend a good amount of our childhood at our grandparent’s house, just a few hours outside of Halifax.

-I’ve got so many good memories from that place growing up it’s unreal.
+I’ve got so many good memories from that place growing up.
 The chair swing in the backyard, the tree they planted when I was born, the chocolate bars my grandma used to hide for us in the cupboard every time we visited.. too many to count really.

-After grandma died grandpa would always talk about how much he missed her.. but he kept on, and in spectacular fashion too.
+After grandma died grandpa he always talked about how much he missed her.. but he kept on, and in spectacular fashion too.

-If you met him you never would have known he was in his nineties, he was always moving.
-He didn’t stop.
-He walked the mountain at the end of the road nearly every day and we calculated he had actually traversed the distance of the earth nearly twice over his lifetime.
+If you had met him you never would have known he was in his nineties.
+He was always moving, he didn’t stop.
+He walked the mountain at the end of the road nearly every day and we calculated he’d actually traversed the distance of the earth nearly twice over the span of his lifetime.